Reece Foundation: Enterprise Support

 Running between April 2014 and June 2017, the programme supported over a thousand aspiring entrepreneurs and start-ups to overcome diverse challenges by building their confidence, growing their knowledge and giving them the skills they need to pursue entrepreneurship.

 Throughout the programme, PNE Enterprise delivered: 270 online support appointments, 68 courses and 986 one-to-one sessions.
 1223 young or disadvantaged individuals were trained through the programme.
+Overall, the funding enabled PNE Enterprise to support hundreds of young and disadvantaged people to fulfil their potential, either by starting a business or by progressing their employability and education.

 What we did